1. notice

 define

-is a bijection
+There is a bijection

 Weight

-There are -th order permutations
+There are permutations of order

 [difference-polynomial] The -th order difference of is